MysteryBlokHed/YOLO-Spammer/README.md

 **THREAD COUNT (argv run only)**
 How many spam threads to run (Default: 250).
 This is how fast messages will be spammed.
-**COOKIE**
-A cookie is submitted with the POST request.
-This can really be whatever you want.
 **YOLO ID**
 What appears after `/m/` in the YOLO url and before the `?w=`.
 Example: If the URL is `http://onyolo.com/m/2DmxFx7a2d?w=Honest%20opinions%3F`, the ID would be `2DmxFx7a2d`.